german/redis_orm/README.md

   Symbol could be either :destroy or :nullify (default value)

-For more examples please check test/associations_test.rb
+For more examples please check test/associations_test.rb and test/polymorphic_test.rb

 ## Validation